 Parent and Carer Peer Support Group

-This group run by Salvesen Mindroom is for parents and carers of neurodivergent children or those with additional support needs.
+Salvesen Mindroom’s group is for parents and carers of neurodivergent children or those with additional support needs.
 Each monthly online group will have a theme where parents and carers can share information, resources, and strategies which they have found helpful.
-Sessions run from 10.30 am to 11.30 am on Teams.
+Sessions run on the first Thursday of the month from 10.30am to 11.30am on Teams.

-For more information on the next session contact
+For more information and to sign up to a session contact